FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 2.rst

    *Working with Geo-referenced Images – Goat Camp Creek, Gila County, Ari- zona (Goat subdirectory)*

-   This project provides an opportunity to work with the GDS editor compo- nents and capabilities.
+   - This project provides an opportunity to work with the GDS editor components and capabilities.
      The aerial photos can be imported and used to edit the various model components such as channels, streets, ARF’s and WRF’s, and levees.
      This flood simulation includes channel overbank flow from a small river through an urban area.

    *Large River Flooding – Rio Grande, New Mexico (Rio Grande subdirectory)*

-   Over 173 miles of the Middle Rio Grande is simulated using surveyed channel cross section data.
+   - Over 173 miles of the Middle Rio Grande is simulated using surveyed channel cross section data.
      The river floodplain is confined by levees along most of its length.
      Use this flood simulation to review the data input in the XSEC.
      DAT and CHAN.DAT files and river-floodplain discharge exchange.

    *Urban Watershed Flooding – Waikiki Beach, Oahu, Hawaii (Alawai subdirectory)*

-   This urban flooding example includes street flow and numerous buildings.
+   - This urban flooding example includes street flow and numerous buildings.
      Alawai Canal runs through the center of the project area and is open to the ocean.
      Excess rainfall runs off steep watersheds and enters channels that join the canal system in Waikiki beach.
      The Alawai Canal is nearly flat and is filled with water from the ocean at the start of the simulation.

    *Urban Fan and Mudflow Simulation - Barnard Creek, Utah (BARN subdirectory)*

-   An example mudflow simulation is provided for an urbanized alluvial fan (Barnard Creek) near Centerville, Utah.
+   - An example mudflow simulation is provided for an urbanized alluvial fan (Barnard Creek) near Centerville, Utah.
      This model simulates a mudflow debouching from a small watershed ravine onto a very steep alluvial fan with numerous streets and buildings.
      The mudflow enters the grid system at a debris basin, flows down a steep street and spreads out into the residential area.
      The mudflow is viewed overflowing the street, entering side streets and developed lots and becoming more fluid as the floodwave progresses downslope.
      Buildings have been simulated to account for the loss of storage and flow redirection.
      The mudflow simulation includes variable sediment concentration and the computation of viscosity and yield stresses.
      This flood simulation is a good example to review for mudflow, buildings and streets.

    *Ocean Storm Surge/Tsunami Model in an Urban Area – Waikiki Beach, Oahu, Hawaii (Alawai-Tsunami subdirectory)*

-   By assigning stage-time relationships to the outflow elements along the Waikiki coast line, the Alawai watershed model is converted to an ocean storm surge or tsunami model.
+   - By assigning stage-time relationships to the outflow elements along the Waikiki coast line, the Alawai watershed model is converted to an ocean storm surge or tsunami model.
      A high-water surface elevation is specified for the coastal elements for a short duration.
      This results in a rapid progression of the ocean storm surge over the urban area.
      The ocean surge enters streets and the Alawai Canal in the center of the city.
      The model demonstrates the application of the FLO-2D model to simulate the overland progression of hurricane storm surges or tsunami waves in urban areas.

    *Urban Shallow Flooding - Urban Project Example*

-   Small isolated portion of a large urban study.
+   - Small isolated portion of a large urban study.
      This project has examples of trapezoidal channels, culvert, walls, buildings, urban n-values and a simple storm drain system.

    *Sediment Transport - Sediment Transport Channel Example*

-   Fully functional example of sediment transport routing in a 1-D channel.
+   - Fully functional example of sediment transport routing in a 1-D channel.

 FLO-2D PowerPoint presentation
 ----------------------------------